-

 Perfect for making meaty Bolognese, rich stocks, boiling water for pasta or reheating soups, Le Creuset’s saucepans are great for everyday use.
 The textured nonstick surface makes it easy to brown and sear meats before slow-cooking them, while...

-Pros: height to width ratio, service, excellent non-stick
+Pros: height to width ratio, performance on glass top electric stove, non-stick

 Add to Bag -